steven2303/UdacityDataScience/Project-2/README.md

 # Disaster Response Pipeline Project

+The Disaster Response Pipeline Project aims to build a web application that can classify disaster-related messages into different categories, enabling quick and effective response during emergencies.
+The project involves data processing, machine learning model training, and a user-friendly web interface to interact with the model.

 ### Instructions:

 Follow these steps to set up your database, train the model, and run the web app.